Syrian Orthodox Christian School (SOCS) in Bethlehem Report 2017.

-St Nicholas Church has once again been most generous both in its giving and its prayers for the school.
-During 2015 St Nicholas donated almost £2000 to the SOCS Support Fund (overseen by the Diocesan Board of Finance), of which £800 plus Gift Aid was from the “Little Socks Reunions” .
-Thank you so much for your continued support.
+St Nicholas Church has yet again been most generous both in its financial and prayer support for the school and during 2017 donated over £1500 to the SOCS Support Fund (overseen by the Coventry Diocesan Board of Finance) of which £780 (including Gift Aid) came from “Little Socks Reunions”!

 Peter Morrell (01926 332488)